secureworks/aristotle/docs/usage.rst

 Detection Direction
 ...................

-The ``detection_direction`` metadata key attempts to normalize the directionality of traffic the rule detects on.
+The ``detection_direction`` metadata key attempts to induce and normalize the directionality of traffic the rule detects on.
 To do this, the source and destination (IP/IPVAR) sections of the rule are reduced down to "$HOME_NET", "$EXTERNAL_NET", "any", or "UNDETERMINED" and used to set the ``detection_direction`` value as follows: